-As long as you have RRSP room, meaning you haven’t contributed right up to your limit for that tax year, the value of your TFSA can be transferred to your RRSP at a later date.
+As long as you have RRSP room, meaning you haven’t contributed right up to your limit, the value of your TFSA can be transferred to your RRSP at a later date.

 “You can save for retirement using a TFSA and when you find yourself in a higher tax bracket, move that money into an RRSP and get a bigger bang for your buck.
 In the meantime, the assets in the TFSA are growing tax-free,” said Lamarche.

 “Even though a spousal RRSP is opened by your spouse or common-law partner, you contribute to it and get the tax deduction on your income,” said Lamarche, “this income splitting strategy can save your household a significant amount of taxes both before and during retirement.”

 4. Am I simplifying saving by using pre-authorized contributions?